jack4Lindsay/tag/README.md

 2.0:

-- Added Knights and Dragons as outfits
+- Added knights and dragons as outfits
 - Added a loading screen at the beginning after pressing ENTER
 - Created a host system between the clients and the server, so that the first person in the match is the host.
 The host will have the ability to start the match once there are enough players to play.
 This was a good step because before you could only start the match by doing so from the command line through the server